mpavithr/healthcare-platform/README.md

 As a patient, the patient can view all doctors registered in the application and can chat in real-time with any doctor they wish and each chat message will be stored.
 The patient can also self record various measurements such as temperature, blood pressure etc. at home and post their measurements on the application.

 As a doctor, the doctor can view all patients registered in the system and can choose to help any patient at any time.
 Doctors can chat in real time with any patient and each chat message between the doctor and patient will be stored.
+Doctors can view self recorded measurements of any patient they wish.

 ## Code structure